What is SSL

 Why every website built from now on should use SSL

-Here at Yahjam Web Services, we therefore recommend that all our clients utilize SSL.
+Here at Yahjam Web Services, we, therefore, recommend that all our clients utilise SSL.
 By the way, it costs less than $10 per year for a basic SSL certificate.
 It is more than worth the price.